pabvald/bachelor-thesis/README.md

 # Virtual assistants: state of the art and development of a prototype.
 Bachelor's thesis

-B.Eng. in Computer Engineering - Field of Computation
+B.Eng. in Computer Engineering - Major in Computing (2016-2020)

 ## Code
 All the work done during my bachelor's thesis can be found in the following repositories: